amolkharche13/stackstate-docs/setup/data-management/backup_restore/configuration_backup.md

 ### Trigger a manual backup

 A backup can be created at any time without any service interruption.
-The `backup-configuration-now.sh` script in the Github repostiroy can be used to trigger a backup at any time.
+The `backup-configuration-now.sh` script in the Github repository can be used to trigger a backup at any time.
 The backup will follow the standard naming convention, including the date/time of the backup.

 ### Customizing configuration backups